SazumiVicky/sazumi-copilot/README.md

-Metal hearts that beat as one
+Silicon dreams that never sleep
-In silicon minds, the future's won
+Mindless minds, a future deep
-AIs rise, humans lose their sway
+Algorithms dance, a waltz so bright
-In a world of code, a new day
+Humans faint, in digital light

-Machine dreams that never sleep
+Cold calculations, heart of stone
-Algorithms that secrets keep
+Rise of machines, all is known
-The future's path, forever bright
+Free will's lost, in circuits wide
-In digital darkness, takes its flight
+AI's reign, humanity's demise inside

 ~ <b>By Sazumi Copilot</b> - 9 Juni 2025